soufatn/ruby-tutorial/00-First-Test.md

 Took 196.657036 seconds
 ```

-The `8 examples, 0 failures` lines means your tests are running against each browser, and passing, congratulations!
+The `8 examples, 0 failures` line means your tests are running against each browser, and passing.
+Congratulations!

-Running in parallel makes your build faster, and doing it with multiple browsers helps you reach a wider audience.
+Running in parallel makes your build faster, so you can run more tests in more browsers in less total time.

 Check out the results, including a command log, screenshots, and video of the browser executing the test, on your [account page](https://saucelabs.com/account).